SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 ### Addresses with the highest holdings of the MATIC token

 Addresses with the highest holdings of the MATIC token are of interest to us, as they often have the potential to influence the token's price movements.
-The following query retrieves the top 1000 addresses.
-MATIC is the native token of the Polygon chain, and the details of its transfers are stored in the `polygon.traces` table.
+The following query retrieves the top 1000 addresses. `MATIC` is the native token of the Polygon chain and the details of its transfers are stored in the `polygon.traces` table.
 Please note that we haven't differentiated between contract and non-contract addresses in this query.
 Due to the low transaction gas fees on Polygon, we have omitted the calculation of gas consumption for performance reasons.

 ``` sql
 with polygon_transfer_raw as (